Moringa Oil, A Cosmetic Legend

-Attention: Aparently most Moringa Oil is not the real stuff.
+Attention: Apparently most Moringa Oil is not the real stuff.
 Therefore buyer beware.
 Moringa oil is 20 times the cost of vegetable oil so the motivation is definitely there for diluting the oil with something cheaper.

 The natural goodness of Moringa oil dates back thousands of years ago.
-The Romans recognised the natural properties of Moringa oil and used it extensively in perfumes.
+The Romans recognized the natural properties of Moringa oil and used it extensively in perfumes.
 The Egyptians also recognised its natural protective properties and used it on their skin to protect themselves from the harsh desert conditions.
 Both these uses have been documented by these ancient cultures.

 Moringa Oil Properties